 - Some epoxy primers are effective in providing a moisture barrier for garage floors that have light moisture problems such as efflorescence.

 - Some are specialized such as oil blocking primers.
-These are a solvent based primers made to cover concrete that has been contaminated by oil and can’t be completely cleaned.
+These are solvent based primers made to cover concrete that has been contaminated by oil and can’t be completely cleaned.

 How epoxy primers work

-Primers are designed to penetrate deeper into the pores in order to achieve a better mechanical bond to reduce the chances of delamination of a properly prepared surface.
-As a result it also produces a thinner epoxy film or tie coat that the next coat can chemically fuse with.
-This process produces an even stronger bond yet and is why most contractors always use a primer.
+Primers are designed to penetrate deeper into the pores in order to achieve a better mechanical bond.
+This reduces any chances of delamination of a properly prepared surface.
+The primer also produces a thinner epoxy film or tie coat that the much thicker base coat can chemically fuse with.
+This process produces a much stronger bond of the base coat and is why most contractors always use a primer.

-Air bubbles and pinholes are created in epoxy from outgassing of the concrete.
+Air bubbles, craters, and pinholes can be created in epoxy from outgassing of the concrete.
 Air in the slab will rise due to a temperature increase or change in humidity.
-If it does this during the initial application and curing process of the epoxy, it can form bubbles or pinholes when the air escapes the concrete.
+If this happens during the initial application and curing process of a high solids or 100% solids epoxy to bare concrete, it can form these bubbles, craters, or pinholes when the air escapes the concrete.

 Many of these same primers will also form a vapor barrier to ward off the problems associated with moisture that tries to work its way to the surface.
 If you think you have a moisture problem, contact the manufacturer first to determine how much moisture you can have in order to use their product.

-Finally there is primer for those who thought they couldn’t coat their garage because of oil contamination that could not be removed completely.
+Finally there is epoxy primer for those who thought they could not epoxy coat their garage because of oil contamination that could not be removed completely.
 Some manufacturers make an oil stop primer that is solvent based and works by actively seeking out and bonding to the oil contaminants embedded in the concrete.

 Will your epoxy floor coating fail without a primer?
-No, if you prepped your floor correctly your coating will not fail.
+No, if you prepped your floor correctly, chances are your coating will not fail.
 However, with all the benefits that can be gained from using an epoxy floor primer, it’s hard to come up with an excuse not to.
-They are definitely something to strongly consider and most cost less than the standard epoxy formulas due to their thinner film thickness.
+They are definitely something to strongly consider and most cost less than the high solids epoxy formulas due to their thinner film thickness.